 Gastric bypass surgery, or Roux-en-Y gastric bypass, greatly differs from the gastric banding bariatric surgeries, because the operation involves making changes to your digestive system for the purpose of reducing the absorption of calories, as well as nutrients.

 Gastric bypass surgery is one of the top options for those seeking weight loss surgery.
 At West Medical, we’re dedicated to guiding you through the entirety of your gastric bypass treatment process.
 Below, you’ll find some valuable information that may address some of your questions and concerns.
-You can also schedule a consultation with a bariatric surgeon to discuss your weight loss options.
+You can also schedule a consultation with one of our bariatric surgeons to discuss your weight loss options.

 Gastric bypass surgery involves the creation of a smaller stomach pouch that is separate from the rest of the stomach.
 This method decreases stomach capacity and, in turn, causes patients to feel fuller at a faster pace.
 The larger part of the stomach doesn’t hold any food, but still maintains all of its normal blood vessels.